 Medicaid is the primary payer for long-term care services in the U.S., but it requires the care recipient to have little or no income and assets to qualify.
 This joint federal and state program puts considerable financial pressure on the states who have the primary responsibility of funding the program.
 Many states are looking at ways to bring in additional revenue to cover these expenses as more people need long-term health care.

-There may be nothing that robs the humanity of a person more than dementia.
+There may be nothing that robs a person's humanity more than dementia.
+Dementia is one of many reasons why people need long-term care services.
 People with dementia experience short and long-term memory loss.
 Plus, people with dementia experience changes in thinking, reasoning, behavior, and mobility difficulties.
 Your loved one may look like the person you knew for a long time, but they no longer are that same person.
-The memories we all form over decades of a lifetime start to erase away.
+Over decades of a lifetime, the memories we all form start to erase away.